thomas-c-reid/TensorflowDeepLearning/README.md

 1. Simple Digit classifier using tensorflow dense Layers
 2. Importing data into google colab
 3. Sentiment analysis of movie reviews, with a focus on Embedding layers
 4. Using Sonar Dataset to predict whether object is rock or metal.
 But using dropout layers to combat overfitting
+5. Autoencoders - using an autoencoder to denoise an mnist dataset

 TF Notes: